abbottLane-zz/Company_Similarity_Clusters/README.md

 2. Make sure a folder named "Data" lives at the project root, and in "Data/input_file.csv", where "input_file.csv" is a data file of the expected format (not included here on github)
 3. Type "python3 run_company_recommender.py"
 4. Follow the prompt and type in one of the company names from the input data file.

-For example:

-Please type the name of a company (or type 'q' to quit): <------program prompt

-Microgon <----this is what you type

-Similar Companies: [

-Alpha Membrane : 0.772669822503

-fluXXion : 0.811542176181

-Clean Filtration Technologies : 0.878610443091

-Intelligene : 0.881296033412

-KA Electronik : 0.981061594931

-Celetronix India : 0.987207561355

-]

-Note that the similar companies also report their cosine spatial distance from the queried company.
+5. A list of most similar companies will be displayed in order from most similar to least.
+Note that the cosine spatial distance from the queried company is also reported.